francosopo/desafio-tec-cb/README.md

 GENERAL_PAYMENT_BASE_URL=http://the.url.to.your.payment.com
 HASHING_SALT=your_hashing_salt
 ```

+Next, add the header config to the .env.local file as I told you in the email.

 Finally, create a user with enough balance, this is because I decided to do that verification.
 Besides, the token is kept by the server and updated dynamically.
 The endpoint to create a user with